pmean/build-website/text/04/nih.md

 > -   Other support indicates scientific, budgetary, or commitment
 >     overlap (80% is a magic number.
 If you exceed,
 >
-> -   Checklist F&A that doesn\'t make sense, Most of these are
+> -   Checklist F&A that doesn't make sense, Most of these are
 >     incorrect.
 >
 > -   Out of date IRB/IACUC approvals